LifeTimeScriptKiddie/LifeTimeScriptKiddie.github.io/notes/Week 2 Prototype/Prototype pollution.md

 ## 1. What is an Object?
 A JavaScript object is essentially just a collection of key:value pairs known as "Properties"

-As the below image indicates, `person` is an object.
-Under the `person` object, five properties exists.
+As the image below indicates, `person` is an object.
+The `person` object has five properties.

 Almost every thing in JS is an object